-Application Departure.
-Explanation on application of the practice Explanation for departure The Board is of the view that it is not in the interest of the Company to disclose the detailed remuneration of senior management on a named basis given the highly competitive market for talents in the industry.
+1 Application : Departure Explanation on : application of the practice Explanation for : departure The Board is of the view that it is not in the interest of the Company to disclose the detailed remuneration of senior management on a named basis given the highly competitive market for talents in the industry.
 As an alternative, the Company has made qualitative and quantitative disclosure of the remuneration framework for senior management and other employees of the Company as disclosed in the Corporate Governance ("CG") Overview Statement in the Annual Report and Section B of this CG Report.
-Large companies are in encouraged to complete t equired to complete the columns below.
-Non-large companies are he columns below.
-Measure The Board will monitor the market practice on such disclosure practice.
-Timeframe The Board may consider in the future as appropriate taking into consideration the market practice and interest of the Company in relation to competition for talents as explained above.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.
+Measure : The Board will monitor the market practice on such disclosure practice.
+Timeframe : Others The Board may consider in the future as appropriate taking into consideration the market practice and interest of the Company in relation to competition for talents as explained above.